grossbart/image_resize/README.markdown

 Trouble shooting
 -----------------

+### Must be logged in

+Please note, that as of version 1.3 administrator, developer or editor rights are needed to scale an image for security reasons.
+So make sure you're logged in.

 ### How to use Image Resize together with the Page Not Found plugin

 If you want to use Image Resize with Frog's Page Not Found plugin, you will have to include the following code at the top of your customized Page Not Found page: